sarlacii/python_what-package-provides-module/README.md

 ```
 So I designed a simple solution to find what pip package provides a particular module.

+## The BFG Solution

+I first use a metadata query to locate the base file for the requested module.
+Then I find "site-packages" in the returned path, and extract the base directory.
+From that base directory I find all references to that base file, in the RECORD files of any modules, recursively entering all sub-directories.
+This uniquely identifies the package that installed the base file in question.
+That allows one to identify the parent package of the module.

+There is also error handling for system packages and other such modules.
+These return any located base file, and then error out.

+The attempt at using the metadata to further locate the parent package did not work out.
+Hence the use of a brute-force search.
+It would be nice to get that working if possible (may only work for system packages etc. I'm not sure).

 ## Run as follows:

 - "-m/--module" for the module name you wish to find the package for